-Part(s) or clause(s) 3 Issue(s) local law intends to address The definition of a 'public place' for the purposes of the Local Law.
-Action / change Amendment of definition to: (a) a Road (as defined in the Local Government Act); (b) any land that is owned, managed or otherwise controlled by Council; but does not include any Authorised Premises or Licensed Premises within the meaning of the Liquor Control Reform Act 1998.
-Perceived benefit(s) Improves clarity as to what is a 'public place' for the purposes of the Local Law, replaces undefined and potentially ambiguous terms with defined terms.
+Part(s) or clause(s) 8 Issue(s) local law intends to address The definition of a 'public place' for the purposes of the Local Law.
+Action / change Amendment of definition to: (a) a Road (as defined in the Local Government Act ); (b) any land that is owned, managed or otherwise controlled by Council; but does not include any Authorised Premises or Licensed Premises within the magning of the Lingung Control Preform Act 1999 Perceived benefit(s) within the meaning of the Liquor Control Reform Act 1998.
+Improves clarity as to what is a 'public place' for the purposes of the Local Law, replaces undefined and potentially ambiguous terms with defined terms.
 Perceived disadvantage(s) None found.
 Applicable strategic objective(s) A healthy and liveable Yarra